wasem-aslam/ExamProCo-aws-bootcamp-cruddur-2023./journal/week1.md

 As table is created with items and showing table in screenshot.
 ![](assets/DynamoDB%20LOcal.png)

-PostgreSQL connected
+PostgreSQL connected successfully by running:  ```psql -Upostgres --host localhost```

 ![](assets/PostgreSQL%20connected.png)

-Final cruddur GUI is showing running in compose container.
+Final cruddur GUI is showing running in composer container.
 ![](assets/Final%20cruddur%20after%20login.png)

 As I also aded Notification functionality so working fine.